 - 1/4 tsp Chipotle Chilli Flakes, to taste (optional)

 - 300 ml Vegetable Stock

 - 2 tbsp thick coconut milk yoghurt

-Put the cooked beetroot, onion mixture and vegetable stock into a high speed blender (I used my Optimum G2.3 Induction Blender) and blend until really smooth.
+- Put the cooked beetroot, onion mixture and vegetable stock into a high speed blender or food processor and blend until really smooth.
 Add a little more water if it's too thick and salt and pepper to taste.

 - Return your soup to your saucepan and heat through gently.

 - Whisk the coconut yoghurt with a little plant milk to thin it - you want a dropping consistency like thick cream.
 Dot spots of the mixture around your beloved's bowl of soup.
 Drag the tip of a skewer or a cocktail stick through each creamy spot to make little hearts.